Jean DeWolff: Death

-In "The Death of Jean DeWolff" story arc, Jean receives former S.H.I.E.L.D. agent Stanley Carter as her partner, and the two develop a close bond, eventually becoming lovers.
-Unbeknownst to Jean, Carter has an obsession with punishing criminals, which is only worsened by his experiences as a cop, to the point where he decides all "sinners" need to die.
-Suffering a psychotic break, Carter becomes the Sin-Eater and embarks on a killing spree, during which Jean is killed.
-Eventually, Spider-Man and Daredevil bring Sin-Eater to justice.
+In "The Death of Jean DeWolff" story arc, Jean DeWolff receives former S.H.I.E.L.D. agent Stanley Carter as her partner, and the two develop a close bond, eventually becoming lovers.
+Unbeknownst to DeWolff, Carter has an obsession with punishing criminals, which is only worsened by his experiences as a cop, to the point where he decides all "sinners" need to die.
+Suffering a psychotic break, Carter becomes the Sin-Eater and embarks on a killing spree, with DeWolff being among his victims.

-Following Jean's death, Spider-Man discovers that she kept a collection of news clippings, as well as a photo of Spider-Man with Black Cat that was cut to remove the latter from the image.
-Spider-Man is shocked by the implication that Jean had unspoken feelings for him over the years.
-It is later revealed that when Spider-Man temporarily used the Venom symbiote as a costume, Jean spoke to Spider-Man about her feelings, saying the hero was the only other person she felt she could rely on and she loved him, not knowing that the alien symbiote was in control and lacked a full understanding of human behavior.
-When Spider-Man silently leaned in for a kiss, DeWolff seemed to feel awkward and clarified that she loved him as a friend, adding that she would prefer never to speak about this conversation again.
+Following DeWolff's death, Spider-Man discovers that she kept a collection of news clippings, as well as a photo of Spider-Man with Black Cat that was cut to remove the latter from the image.
+Spider-Man is shocked by the implication that DeWolff had unspoken feelings for him over the years.
+In a previous incident where Spider-Man, controlled by the Venom symbiote, attempted to kiss her, DeWolff clarified that she loved him as a friend.

-Jean's death also drives her family apart: Celia blames Carl for her daughter's death as Carl had inspired her to join the police force in the first place.
-Driven mad with grief over Sin-Eater's murder of his sister, Brian declares vengeance against the NYPD before being killed by the Scourge of the Underworld.
+Jean's death drives her family apart: Celia blames Carl for her daughter's death as Carl had inspired her to join the police force in the first place.
+Driven mad with grief over Sin-Eater's murder of his sister, Brian declares vengeance against the NYPD.
+He is later killed by the Scourge of the Underworld.

 Post-mortem

-Years after Jean's death, her close friend Yuri Watanabe becomes a police captain and assumes the Wraith identity after losing faith in the law's ability to punish criminals.
-She wears a mask of Jean's face originally created by the Chameleon under her Wraith costume, as both a means of hiding her identity and frightening criminals into believing that the Wraith was Jean's vengeful spirit.
+Long after Jean's death, her close friend Yuri Watanabe becomes a police captain and assumes the Wraith identity after losing faith in the law's ability to punish criminals.
+She wears a mask of Jean's face originally created by the Chameleon under her Wraith costume, as both a means of hiding her identity and frightening criminals into believing that Wraith is Jean's vengeful spirit.

+Jean DeWolff clone

 A clone of Jean appears during the Dead No More: The Clone Conspiracy event.
 This clone, a "reanimate" who possesses all of Jean's memories, lives in a special facility called "Haven" and is created by a villain wishing to gain Spider-Man's cooperation by resurrecting all those whose deaths haunt him.
 A machine connected to Haven is later activated that destabilizes the clones, making them vulnerable to being infected with the deadly Carrion virus.
 Several reanimates attempt to escape, hoping their bodies will stabilize if they are far enough away from Haven.
 Realizing that fleeing means potentially transmitting the Carrion virus to people outside of Haven, Jean assists Spider-Man in stopping any clones from escaping.
 During her efforts, she succumbs to the virus and dies.